robjwells/robjwells.github.io/posts/2017/2017-03-14-backups-before.md

 (When I was very new at the Star I did something similar.
 I was asked to work on a features page for the following day.
 I opened up the corresponding page for edition to save a copy but for whatever reason didn’t — and began to work *on the “live” page for edition*.
 When this was noticed — close to deadline! — I was thankfully able to undo my way back to the original state, as I hadn’t closed InDesign since opening it.
 It was an *incredibly* close call that still makes me feel queasy when I think about it.)

+So while we did have a strategy that included both local and remote backups, it was effectively useless.
+That everything locally was in RAID 1 — meaning that if one drive of a mirror fails, you don’t lose data — I think just shows that when it was set up, the core purpose of backing up our data was misunderstood.

+We had copies of our business-critical data, but constructed in such a way that protection against drive failure was far, far more important that the much more common case of restoring fast-changing files.
+In this system, you could have five drives die and still have a copy of our server data locally, or all six die (perhaps in a fire) and be able to recover remotely.

+To sum up, it was reasonable protection for a rare event but little protection for a common event.

+It is, of course, possible to have both.
+In my next post I’ll go into what’s changed, why, and what that means for protecting our data in both the common and rare cases.